BerkeleyAutomation/dvrk_python/README.md

 Use the following core API:

 - `dvrkArm.py`: an API wrapping around the ROS messages to get or set positions.

-Other supporting files are `dvrkMotion.py` and `dvrkClothSim.py` for moving the arms.
+- `dvrkClothSim.py` for moving the arms.

 ## Experimental Usage